July 23-25, 2025

 Josh Birkholz, CEO, BWF

 Fundraising is a business of relationships.
 You might say we will always be sitting in someone’s living room asking for money.
 With data, we can determine which living room.
-With all of the advances in data science, AI, and prospect development, it can be difficult the relationship-minded professional to navigate.
-Josh Birkholz, author of Fundraising Analytics and Benefactors will present this dynamic session meant to demystify the data of fundraising.
+With all of the advances in data science, AI, and prospect development, it can be difficult for relationship-minded professionals to navigate.
+Josh Birkholz, author of Fundraising Analytics and Benefactors, will present this dynamic session meant to demystify the data of fundraising.

 10:00 a.m.
 Beverage Break